baddate/gitolite-cgit-docker/README.md

 ### Volume

-- `/var/lib/git`: gitolite home folder, store all repositories, `gitolite-admin` repo, ...
+- `/var/lib/git`: gitolite home folder, store all repositories like `gitolite-admin`
 - `/etc/ssh/`: store all generated SSH server key

 ### How to interact with git server